 A certification in healthcare quality shows a nurse is prepared to work in a healthcare management role.

 As you can tell, LPNs have a lot of options when it comes to their employment.
 If any of these career paths appeal to you, it might be time to consider enrolling in a Licensed Practical Nursing Program.
+While we may not offer these certification programs, we can get you jumpstarted in your career as a Licensed Practical Nurse.
 Athena Career Academy will help guide you every step of the way, from enrollment to classes and on to your first job.
 Don’t wait.
 Contact Athena to discuss your future with one of our admissions counselors today.